rtwolfe/Prompt-Engineering/qa-test-case-generator/README.md

 ### 1. Load

-Copy [`qa-test-case-generator.md`](./qa-test-case-generator.md) into a new Claude conversation as the system prompt.
+Copy [`qa-test-case-generator.md`](./qa-test-case-generator.md) into a new AI conversation as the system prompt.

 ### 2. Paste your input